Octo-Labs/ruby-serverless-examples/README.md

 * Deploy only function: 0m5.055s

 # `ruby-layer-docker/`

+This is very similar to the `ruby-layer` example but it uses Docker to create the bundled gems which is useful if you have a gem that requires native compliation for the target dployment platform (like `pg` or `mysql2`).
+The bundled gems are again deployed in a layer, and not with the function itself, which means that deploying a single function is still pretty fast, even if Docker does slow down the layer packing a bit.

 Copied the `ruby-layer` project and added a `custom` section to activate Docker for `serverless-ruby-layer`.